phoneboy/phoneboy.github.io/_posts/2016-03-14-a-macro-sized-problem-in-the-enterprise.md

 <center><img src="/images/wordpwn.jpg"></center>
 <center><img src="/images/wordpwn2.jpg"></center>

-Despite these very sketchy looking documents, **people actually disable macros** and before you know it, their system is infected with malware and you have a potential problem on your hands.
+Despite these very sketchy looking documents, **people actually enable macros** and before you know it, their system is infected with malware and you have a potential problem on your hands.

 Is this really how it plays out?
 It depends on what other controls you have in your environment.